THE FCTR E makes homes future smart

 THE FCTR E was, as is confirmed by Rinck, born from frustration: “Making a home smart is complicated, expensive and time-consuming.
 We thought we could improve on that.”
 In addition, the quartet thought it was frustrating that the products and services that were available were very product-driven.
 “We’re more consumer-centric,” as Rinck says.
 And consumers don’t want expensive heat pumps or solar panels.
 So why not opt for a Heat as a Service type of construction?

 “Consumers don’t want expensive heat pumps or solar panels.”

 The innovation is not so much focused on the technology, but rather the way it’s offered.
-THE FCTR E’s business model is based on the renting out of heat pumps instead of the sale of them.
+THE FCTR E’s business model is based on renting out heat pumps instead of the sale of them.
 Because THE FCTR E takes care of installation and financing, the consumer has nothing to worry about.
 Monitoring and service are a part of the subscription, making it possible for consumers to forget about their installation completely.
-Rinck states that for now it’s the more obvious choice for homes that exceed 150 m2 (150 square meters), because the monthly bill remain roughly the same in these cases.
+Rinck states that for now, it’s the more obvious choice for homes that exceed 150 m2 (150 square meters) because the monthly bill remains roughly the same in these cases.
 In addition, he states that it makes more sense for homes that have a C energy label, because “the shell,” as he calls it – the home’s exterior – is well isolated.

 Same lifestyle, different behavior